Systems Integration — Challenges and Solutions to Assembling Large Systems

 There are apparent similarities (with subtle differences) between systems integration approaches (single vs multi-stage) and software delivery methodologies (Agile, Waterfall, and DevOps).

-To understand better the context in which one approach is superior to another, we shall closely consider this duality (single-stage and Waterfall, multi-stage and Agile).
+To better understand the context in which one approach is superior to another, we shall closely consider this duality (single-stage and Waterfall, multi-stage and Agile).

 In both single-stage and Waterfall, we assume great familiarity with the software applications and the integration tasks ahead; uncertainty is relatively low, requirement volatility virtually non-existent, and project risk is minimal.